KvanSteijn/unifi-usg-kpn/README.md

 ## Hardware
 * [Ubiquity Unifi Security Gateway](https://www.ui.com/unifi-routing/unifi-security-gateway-pro-4/) - Enterprise Gateway Router with Gigabit Ethernet - model: USG‑PRO‑4
-* [Ubiquity Unifi Controller](https://www.ubnt.com/software/) - Centralized management software for the Ubiquity Unifi family (running on a virtual machine in the cloud).
+* [Ubiquity Unifi Controller](https://www.ubnt.com/software/) - Centralized management software for the Ubiquity Unifi family.

 ## Further notes:
 * Voip services are excluded in this configuration (I'm not using them).
 Read the links below if you're interested in setting this up.
 Basically you'll bridge VLAN 7 to USG LAN2 and connect the Experiabox.
-* The Ubiquity Unifi controller is running on a virtual machine with static IP addres by cloud operator TransIP.
 * Configuration is **focused** on IPV4.
 * This configuration guide references commands to be issued on multiple devices **USG** or the **Unifi Controller**.
 Always make sure you're connected to the right device.
 * When connected to **USG**, you're connected to EdgeOS.
 Double pressing *tab* will give you an overview of commands.